microsoft/azuredatastudio/extensions/machine-learning/README.md

 ## Manage packages

-You can install and uninstall Python and R packages in your SQL database with Azure Data Studio. he packages you install can be used in Python or R scripts running in-database using the `sp_execute_external_script` T-SQL statement.
+You can install and uninstall Python and R packages in your SQL database with Azure Data Studio.
+The packages you install can be used in Python or R scripts running in-database using the `sp_execute_external_script` T-SQL statement.
 This feature is currently limited to work with [SQL Server Machine Learning Services](#).

 Click on **Manage packages in database** to install or uninstall a Python or R package.
 For more information, see [how to manage packages with the Machine Learning extension](#).